-(1) For local and national calls, the number sent forward from the Telecom network is in the format "area code" plus "customer number".
-No "0" national call prefix is passed
+(1) For local and national calls, the number sent forward from the Spark network is in

-• This is the format used within the Telecom network and between New Zealand networks for passing calling numbers.
+• This is the format used within the Spark network and between New Zealand networks for passing calling numbers.
 For such applications, the "0" has no meaning.